AlmogJakov/Efficient-dynamic-LIS-algorithms/README.md

 # Efficient dynamic LIS algorithms

 🏆 Competitive assignment.
-I developed this algorithms for a competitive assignment at my university.
+I developed the following algorithms for a competitive assignment at my university.
-I have written the algorithms I have attached here a little more clearly for understanding,
-but it is certainly possible to optimize the runtimes of the algorithms.
+I wrote the algorithms I attached here in a way that is a little clearer to understand, but it is certainly possible to optimize the runtimes of the algorithms.

 <b>Note</b> that for each algorithm I created an animated image that illustrates the implementation.